poult-lab/daily-word/english_words_ learning.md

 [noun] academic/intellectual/scientific, etc. rigour.

-"the fact of being careful and paying great attention to detail"
+"the fact of being careful and paying great attention to detail/严谨"

 [noun] This crime must be treated with the full rigour of the law. "the fact of being strict or severe"